Giganotosaurus: Skull

 The dentary of the lower jaw expanded in height towards the front (by the mandibular symphysis, where the two halves of the lower jaw connected), where it was also flattened, and it had a downwards projection at the tip (which has been referred to as a "chin").
 The lower side of the dentary was concave, the outer side was convex in upper view, and a groove ran along it, which supported foramina that nourished the teeth.
 The inner side of the dentary had a row of interdental plates, where each tooth had a foramen.
 The Meckelian groove ran along the lower border.
 The curvature of the dentary shows that the mouth of Giganotosaurus would have been wide.
-It is possible that each dentary had twelve alveoli (tooth sockets).
+It is possible that each dentary had twelve alveoli.
 Most of the alveoli were about 3.5 cm (1.3 in) long from front to back.
 The teeth of the dentary were of similar shape and size, except for the first one, which was smaller.
 The teeth were compressed sideways, were oval in cross-section, and had serrations at the front and back borders, which is typical of theropods.
 The teeth were sigmoid-shaped when seen in front and back view.
 One tooth had nine to twelve serrations per mm (0.039 in).
-The side teeth of Giganotosaurus had curved ridges of enamel, and the largest teeth in the premaxilla (front of the upper jaw) had pronounced wrinkles (with their highest relief near the serrations).
+The side teeth of Giganotosaurus had curved ridges of enamel, and the largest teeth in the premaxilla had pronounced wrinkles (with their highest relief near the serrations).